 Receptor Upregulation

 Removing the peptide signal allows receptors to increase in number and sensitivity.
+As demonstrated in GHS-R research, internalized receptors recycle back to the cell surface over hours to days, and prolonged absence of agonist stimulation triggers new receptor synthesis.
 This is why breaks restore effectiveness.

 Natural Production Recovery

-For peptides affecting hormones (growth hormone peptides, etc.), breaks allow your natural production to normalize.
+For peptides affecting hormones (growth hormone peptides, etc.), breaks allow natural endogenous production to normalize.
+The hypothalamic-pituitary axis requires time to re-establish baseline feedback loops disrupted during exogenous peptide administration.

 Metabolic Reset